 Apolonet has a unique asset – founder on charge, working diligently to create a different type of company with a mixed team of Spanish and Eastern European specialists.

-Having strong connections with these countries gives him, and therefore Apolonet, the ability to innately connect with local software developers, application packaging engineers an other IT specialists.
+Having strong connections with these three countries gives him, and therefore Apolonet, the ability to innately connect with local software developers, application packaging engineers an other tech specialists.

 Eastern Europeans specialists are held in high esteem for their theoretical background, logical and mathematical thinking and excellent programming skills.
 This is because of the bias towards mathematics and science during primary, secondary and high school in Moldova’s and Romania’s curriculum.

 On the other hand our people in Barcelona bring Spanish flavor to the software we produce: passion, color, warmness and cheerfulness.
 All those are mandatory ingredients for great user-centric software products.

 The results are: Software Products that are logical, fast, reliable but also intuitive, crisp and nice; Clean & high quality Application Packages that install and perform correctly, delivered within SLA and in line with the package specifications.

 We have an IT delivery center in the Meridian Building (Barcelona) where we share room and employees with our sister companies (Ambit Projectes, Bye Bye Box and Phit).
 We are also in the process of setting up an Application Packaging hub in Iaşi (Romania).